Alicia-MJ/tesis-modelamiento-computacional-de-la-ansiedad/README.md

-# Neuro-Nav

-Thesis project: "The Impact of Punishment Sensitivity and Learning Rate on Anxiety: A Computational Modeling Approach in a Sequential Evaluation Task".
+# Thesis project: The computational study of anxiety using AI algorithms

 Neuro-Nav (Juliani, A. et. al, 2022), an open-source library for neurally plausible reinforcement learning (RL), was used to perform the simulations and program the RL models developed in the thesis project.